Northern United Junior (Saturday) Winter Soccer 2018 Season FAQs

 What Grade is my child?

 Your child’s grade is how old they are at the end of the year. (i.e. if they will be 10yrs old at the end of 2018, then they are 10th Grade for 2018)

 When does the season normally run?

-Traditionally the Junior season starts at the beginning of May and runs until early/mid September each year (check Club calendar on website for start dates).
+Traditionally the Junior season starts at the beginning of May and runs until early mid-September each year (check Club calendar on website for start dates).

 When are games played and trainings held?

 For Junior players (5th Grade to 14th Grade) games are played Saturday mornings.

-5th to 6th Grade players will be enrolled in our “Grassroots” programme.
+5th to 6th Grade players will be enrolled in our “First Kicks” programme.
 This involves being part of a team that practices one afternoon a week (Thursdays at Discovery Park or Ashurst Park between 4.30pm and 5.30pm).
-We also run games for the grassroots kids early on a Saturday morning, which run for no more than an hour (cancelled only in heavy rain).
-Refer to the separate Grassroots info section of our website for more details.
+We also run games for the First Kicks kids early on a Saturday morning, which run for no more than an hour (cancelled only in heavy rain).

 For 7th Grade and up, teams play on Saturday mornings (usually finished by 12 noon) but play every other weekend ‘away’ (i.e. normally some other ground in Hamilton, but sometimes as far away as Raglan).
 Training times for these teams is team dependent and is arranged at Team Muster (see below).